JanHerca/urantiapedia/output/wikijs/en/help/github_topicindex.md

 In the previous extract we can see:
 - It is the content related to the topic [apostles of Jesus](/en/topic/apostles_of_Jesus).
 Go to this page to see the result of this text when converted to *Wiki.js*.
-- At the top of the resulting page an indication is added saying "See also" followed by the references found in header of the topic.
+- At the top of the resulting page an indication is added saying “See also” followed by the references found in header of the topic.
 - Notice that in the header the topic has a link to `apostleship`, and also the lines with the list of apostles has a `|` and links to topics of the apostles.
-These links appear in the "Links" section added at the end.
+These links appear in the “Links” section added at the end.
 - The type of topic is relative to persons (`PERSON`), in this case the apostles of Jesus.
 - Notice that the `OK` mark is present, which means that this topic has been reviewed for english.
 - Check that to make an unordered list the lines must start with `*`.